Alessiobrini/Deep-Reinforcement-Trading-with-Predictable-Returns/README.md

 - The simulation of the synthetic return series
 - The initialization and the training of the DRL algorithm

-The experiments of the type `runDQN.py` allows also to decouple the two sources of stochasticity by passing two different seed numbers.
-However, in our proposed experiment, we let those two sources be driven by the same `RandomState`.

 # Endnotes for a better usage
 The repository can be used in many different ways.